-If you or your loved one is currently suffering from addiction or mental illness, call us at (866) 316-4012.
+If you or your loved one is currently suffering from Benzodiazepine Addiction, call us at (866) 316-4012.
 Balboa Horizons helps inspire change and transform lives toward the path of recovery.

 Benzodiazepines, shortened to benzos, are a class of drug primarily used to treat anxiety.
 Some commonly prescribed benzos are Ativan, Klonopin, Valium, and Xanax.
 They work by suppressing the activity of nerves in the brain, which scientists believe is one of the causes of anxiety and other disorders.
 Some benzos are prescribed to aid in alcohol detox.